 - a.
-To compare tissue and swab sampling, both processed using culture and susceptibility methods, in terms of: - I. healing status of the index ulcer at 12, 26, 39, 52 and 104 weeks postrandomisation - II. antibiotic prescribing over 52 weeks (104 weeks in participants recruited initially) post-randomisation - III. reduction in index ulcer area at 4 weeks post-randomisation - IV. quality of life using DFS-DF and EQ-5D-3L over 52 weeks (104 weeks in participants recruited initially) post randomisation - V. incidence of adverse events relating to sampling, to the DFU (including the development of osteomyelitis, amputation (major and minor), hospital admission) and antibiotics-related adverse events (such as incidence of Clostridium Difficile and mortality) over 52 weeks (to a maximum of 104 weeks) post randomisation - VI. cost-effectiveness over 52 weeks (104 weeks in participants recruited initially) - To assess protocol adherence with randomised sampling strategy for index and subsequent ulcer infections - To evaluate the utility of using information on bacterial species and abundance obtained from molecular testing (when compared with culture) as prognostic factors for ulcer healing - d.
+To compare tissue and swab sampling, both processed using culture and susceptibility methods, in terms of: - I. healing status of the index ulcer at 12, 26, 39, 52 (104 weeks in relevant participants) post-randomisation - II. antibiotic prescribing over 52 weeks (104 weeks in relevant participants) post-randomisation - III. reduction in index ulcer area at 4 weeks post-randomisation - IV. quality of life using DFS-DF and EQ-5D-3L over 52 weeks (104 weeks in relevant participants) post randomisation - V. incidence of adverse events relating to sampling, to the DFU (including the development of osteomyelitis, amputation (major and minor), hospital admission) and antibiotics-related adverse events (such as incidence of Clostridium Difficile and mortality) over 52 weeks (to a maximum of 104 weeks) post randomisation - VI. cost-effectiveness over 52 weeks (104 weeks in relevant participants) - b.
+To assess protocol adherence with randomised sampling strategy for index and subsequent ulcer infections - c.
+To evaluate the utility of using information on bacterial species and abundance obtained from molecular testing (when compared with culture) as prognostic factors for ulcer healing - d.
 To assess the agreement between C&S and molecular processing methods separately for each index ulcer sampling technique (swab and tissue) (Sub-study 1)

 - e.
-To assess the potential impact of information obtained via molecular techniques, presented in a vignette, with clinicians blinded to source, upon the clinical approach to antibiotic treatment plan at review (stop/ amend / continue), via a virtual clinic (Sub-Study 1). - f.
+To assess the potential impact of information obtained via molecular techniques upon the clinical approach to antibiotic treatment plan at review (stop/ amend / continue), presented in a vignette to clinicians via a virtual clinic (Sub-Study 1). - f.
 To assess the relative cost-effectiveness of culture and sensitivity techniques and molecular techniques through an early economic model with embedded Value of Information Analysis (VOIA).
 In particular we are interested in the value of further research aimed at reducing the likely uncertainty surrounding the economic model's parameters associated with molecular techniques (Sub-study 2) - g.
 To evaluate the impact of a theoretically informed cover-letter on questionnaire response rates (Sub-study 3, Appendix 1).